 Setting up your account to mirror your business will make it easier and faster to schedule in Deputy.
 Before jumping in, it’s worth taking a moment to understand two important concepts in Deputy - Locations and Areas.

-Locations and Areas define the structure of your account, and the way they are set up will influence how you schedule and manage your employees.
+Locations and Areas define the structure of your account, and the way they are set up will influence how you schedule and manage your team members.

 The relationship between Locations and Areas is best summarised as Location being the parent, and Areas the children.
 A single Location can have multiple Areas within it.

 A Location tends as a store, physical address, project or client, or department if you run a larger business.

-Areas are often then the teams, physical areas or roles that you schedule employees in within that Location.
+Areas are often then the teams, physical areas or roles that you schedule team within that Location.

 Depending on your industry and the type of business you run, you may have one or many locations in Deputy (extra Locations are free), each with its own Areas.

 Here's a brief illustration of how the two concepts relate to each other in Deputy in the context of Hospitality, where an organisation runs both a restaurant and a cafe/bar.

 Retail is similar, where you would have a Location for each of your stores, and each Location (store) would include Areas like shop floor, cashier and manager.

 This may be similar for GP and Emergency clinics, where each clinic is a Location in Deputy, and the Areas within each Location reflect the teams like Doctors, Nurses and Receptionists.

-On the day of your employee’s shift, they will clock into the Area they have been scheduled into, and the timesheet will reflect the Area they worked in.
+On the day of your team member's shift, they will clock into the Area they have been scheduled into, and the timesheet will reflect the Area they worked in.